rgbkrk/is-this-your-pipe/talk-outline.md

 To combat this for the public at large, we're releasing gitsecnanny.

 GitSecNanny searches repositories for security oops.
 The first we're going after is credentials left out in the open in public repositories.

 After finding credentials, we email the original committer and the owner of the project to let them know how to revoke keys.

-Anonymized examples and responses will be shown.
+{{ Anonymized examples and responses will be shown, as well as statistics about how often keys are leaked (that we know of) and how many we've helped correct so far. }}

 ### Hijacking encrypted secrets